BlueBrain/atlas-densities/README.rst

 Compute and save average cell densities based on literature measurements and Cell Atlas data (e.g., region volumes).

+WARNING:
+Different versions of the annotation atlas or the hierarchy file might have different sets brain regions (see `Rodarie et al. (2022)`_ for more details).
+The region names used by the literature measurements might therefore have no match in these datasets.
+Regions from the measurements that are not in the hierarchy or do not appear in the annotations will be ignored.
+A warning message will display these regions, allowing us to review them.

 .. code-block:: bash

     atlas-densities cell-densities measurements-to-average-densities         \